Chocolate Cottage Cheese Crinkle Cookies

 - Sift the flour, cocoa powder, salt and baking powder into a bowl and keep it aside.

-- Beat the soften butter,sugar and egg till creamy with wire whisk.
+- Beat the soften butter, sugar and egg till creamy with wire whisk.

 - Add vanilla extract and cottage cheese to the egg mixture and beat well.

 - Now incorporate the dry ingredients using a wooden spoon or rubber spatula till it forms a loose dough.
+Cover the bowl and refrigerate the dough for at least 3 hours.

 - Transfer the cookies to a wire rack to cool completely.